 If a defendant is convicted of trafficking, distribution, or possession with intent to distribute drugs within 300 feet of a school (within specified hours) or 100 feet of a park, there is a mandatory minimum sentence of two years in jail added on to the sentence for the underlying drug crime.
 Judges have no discretion to dismiss school or park zone violations and cannot reduce the required jail sentence.
 This is an extremely dangerous law for defendants charged with drug violations.
-If you are facing these charges, call (617) 513-9444 to speak with a Middlesex County school zone or park zone drug violations attorney.
+If you are facing these charges, call (617) 513-9444 to speak with a Concord school zone or park zone drug violations attorney.

 In order to convict a defendant of a school zone or park zone violation, the Commonwealth must prove beyond a reasonable doubt that:

 The Commonwealth needs to call witnesses to establish (1) the existence of a school, park, or playground, and (2) the distance between the underlying drug crime and the school, park, or playground.